-As part of the effort to monitor public health in our community, St. Charles County offers TB skin tests for a nominal fee through the department’s Immunization Clinic.
-Tests are conducted Monday through Wednesday and Fridays at the following times:
+As part of the effort to monitor public health in our community, St. Charles County offers TB testing for a nominal fee.

 In cooperation with the Missouri Department of Health and Senior Services, tuberculosis medications are provided to cases of both active disease and infection.
 An order from a patient’s physician is required, as Direct Observed Therapy (DOT) is recommended for active cases.

-Should I Get A Skin Test Each Year To Check For TB?
+Should I Get A Test To Check For TB?

-Some people get skin tests because their jobs require it (a school or hospital, for example - to make sure they will not infect others if they have TB).
-If you fall into a high-risk category for TB, if you have never had a skin test before, or if there is no record of a previous test, you should be tested.
-If you are not certain, be sure to ask your doctor.
+Some people get tests because their jobs require it (a school or hospital, for example - to make sure they will not infect others if they have TB).
+If you fall into a high-risk category for TB, if you have never had a test before, or if there is no record of a previous test, you should consider testing.
+If you are not certain, be sure to consult with your doctor.

 High-risk categories include: